yssource/rhai/doc/src/engine/metadata/gen_fn_sig.md

 the names of parameter and their actual types because Rust simply does not make such metadata available natively.
 The return type is also undetermined.

-A function registered under the name 'foo' with three parameters and unknown return type:
+A function registered under the name `foo` with three parameters and unknown return type:

 > `foo(_, _, _)`